1987 Campeonato Brasileiro Série A: Background

 With that Sport and Guarani competed in the quadrangular, winning games against Flamengo and International by WO.
 The CBF declared Sport as Brazilian champion of 1987, while the Club 13, the Arbitration Council and CND did the same with Flamengo.
-The CBF and Guarani proclaimed Sport, respectively and Guarani vice champion that year, to represent Brazil in the Libertadores Cup.
+The CBF and Guarani proclaimed Sport and Guarani to represent Brazil in the Copa Libertadores.
 And the case was taken to the ordinary justice system, this, res judicata to the Sport Club do Recife.
 Ie senteça became permanent for the facts alleged and proven in court during the proceedings.
 But how is a figure of legal certainty and new facts before the adverse party can question the final decision.

 However, both the CBF itself as FIFA can, if they so decide, take action against clubs who have recourse to ordinary courts.
 FIFA will not interfere judging or determining the titles of any club in any country that is, but it also does not consider that the ordinary courts are competent to hear a case and usually punish sports clubs that trigger the same.
 However, even with Flamengo's request to FIFA to intervene in the case and the punishment of Sport-PE, FIFA chose not to get involved in the case and not punish the Sport-PE.
 The following year, the CBF takes responsibility for organizing the Campeonato Brasileiro with leading clubs in the country who would be calling again for Copa União, thus keeping the same name of the competition which was held at Club 13.
-In 2000, again the Brazilian Championship is organized by the Clube dos 13.
-Tournament has become known as Copa João Havelange.
+In 2000, again the Brazilian Championship was organized by the Clube dos 13, which was known as the Copa Joao Havelange.

-On February 21, 2011 CBF decides finally end the controversy by declaring Flamengo and Sport as champions of 1987 and as vice-champions, respectively, Guarani and Internacional.
-However, this recognition has not occurred for technical reasons.
-Important part of active sports press in 2011 attributes this recognition to the CBF interests and political maneuvering in order to weaken the Clube dos 13, which was in the process of organizing a new bidding process for the sale of broadcasting rights of Brazilian Football.
-This part of the press never questioned the legitimacy of the title of Flamengo in 1987, but recognition by the CBF title in 2011.